-- Enhancement of degraded public areas. - Increased accessibility and interconnection of public spaces via more sustainable means of transport; - Promotion of multiple uses of public spaces by citizens to create the conditions for enhanced cultural exchange. - Promotion of proximity economy activities to allow citizens to access key services and amenities within walking distance, thus strengthening connections and fostering healthy, sustainable and active mobility. - Repurposing and/or refurbishment of public spaces to serve as catalysts to rediscover local communities and integrate newcomers. - Demonstration of the interconnectedness of sustainability, resilience and community through multifunctional activities that address all three concepts in a mutually reinforcing manner. - Manufacture of solutions to help build more human-centric, sustainable and resilient industry that places the well-being of workers at the centre of production processes. - Enrichment of food culture with local identity and food authenticity as a means of reducing food fraud and boosting consumer confidence in sources and quality. - Promotion of food supply-chain optimisation, minimisation of food loss and waste and modification of the demand curve by setting up innovative systems that promote value-chain relationships.
+- Enhancement of degraded public areas. - Increased accessibility, and interconnection of public spaces via more sustainable means of transport. - Promotion of multiple uses of public spaces by end-users and citizens, to create the conditions for enhanced cultural exchange. - Promotion of proximity economy activities allowing citizens to access key services and amenities within walking distance in a way to strengthen connections and foster healthy, sustainable, active mobility. - Manufacturing solutions contributing to building more human-centric, sustainable and resilient industry placing the well-being of workers at the centre of production processes.